RezaShahrestani/programme/legacy/javascript/javascript2/week3/optional-homework.md

 ![second task](assets/log-location.gif)

-6. _Optional_ Now show that location on a map using fx the [Google maps api](https://developers.google.com/maps/documentation/javascript/tutorial)
+6. _Optional_ Now show that location on a map using e.g. the [Google maps api](https://developers.google.com/maps/documentation/javascript/tutorial)

 7. Create a function called `runAfterDelay`.
 It has two parameters: `delay` and `callback`.
 When called the function should wait `delay` seconds and then call the provided callback function.
 Try and call this function with different delays and different callback functions